 Base Date Functions¶

-Normally the base would come from a field, but sometimes the base date may needs to be modified - for example extracting the minutes component only from a time value.
+Usually, the base would come from a field, but sometimes the base date may need to be modified - for example extracting the minutes component only from a time value.
 In addition to this, the base can be generated using a function unrelated to any field.